RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 ---
 title: How to push to GitHub and actually understand what you're doing
+author: Bobby Bonagura
 date: "4/26/20"
 featuredImage: ../img/pushing-up-hill_1280.png
 description: "Being able to share projects on GitHub is a must for any developer.
 Despite how easy it is to copy/paste your way through a tutorial, a thorough understanding of basic Git commands is still essential."
 ---
 There are countless tutorials and StackOverflow answers supplying all the commands you need.
+However,
-### However, copying-and-pasting can only get you so far.
+### Copying-and-pasting can only get you so far.

-It may get your project on GitHub, but once it comes time to manage a merge conflict, you're going to need to have a better understanding of these Git commands.
+It may allow you to push your project onto GitHub.
+But once it comes time to manage a merge conflict, you're going to need to have a better understanding of these Git commands.

 If you have no idea what I'm talking about, and just want to learn how to push your project to GitHub, then this article is for you.